putneydm/david_site_jekyll/test/_posts/2025/death-star.markdown

 "Please," he barely croaked out.
 "I'll do anything."

 "Anything?" a voice said.
+"That's good to know."
 It wasn't the stormtrooper.
 It was a thin reedy voice, slow yet deliberate.
-Despite his head being forced down, the officer could see a man move out of the shadows and walk toward the stormtroopers.
+Soft spoken.
+The officer could barely see a man move out of the shadows and walk toward the stormtroopers.
 They immediately lowered their blasters and began stepping backward.
 The stormtrooper behind the officer stepped away.

 The man pulled the young officer up to his feet.
 "You'll be fine."
 He turned and glared at the lead stormtrooper, who bowed his head like a chastened child.

-The man was relatively average height for a human, with a rotund gut, round-faced, with an angular chin set off by a neatly trimmed dark beard and a dome-shaped double chin.
+The man was relatively average height for a human, middle aged with a rotund gut, round-faced, with an angular chin set off by a neatly trimmed dark beard and a dome-shaped double chin.
 He had a thick almost luxurious dark hair neatly combed back with a few flecks of gray to match his beard.
 He wore spectacles and button-up shirt with large red and black checkers and some sort of denim work pants.

 "Uh, wait here," he said to the officer.
 His voice was calm and he spoke softly.